dengking/programming-language/docs/C-family/Common/Resource-management/Memory-management/Memory-access/Pointer/Smart-pointers/shared_ptr/Guide/nextptr-shared_ptr-basics-and-internals/index.md

 ### **2.2.
 Reference Counter**

+> NOTE: 讲述了reference counter的原理

 The reference counter, which is incremented and decremented atomically, tracks the number of owning *shared_ptr* instances.
 The reference count increases as a new *shared_ptr* is constructed, and it decreases as an owning *shared_ptr* is destroyed.
-One exception to that is the reference count is left unchanged when a *shared_ptr* is *moved* because the move-constructor transfers the ownership from the source to the newly constructed *shared_ptr*.
+One exception to that is the reference count is left unchanged when a *shared_ptr* is *moved* because the **move-constructor transfers the ownership** from the source to the newly constructed *shared_ptr*.
 The managed object is disposed of when the reference count reaches zero.

-> NOTE: 是否有copy constructor？
+> NOTE: 是否有copy constructor？有的，参见 cppreference [std::shared_ptr<T>::shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr/shared_ptr)。

 *std::shared_ptr* ownership is also affected by the copy and move assignment operators.
 The copy assignment operator decreases the reference count of the destination (LHS) *shared_ptr* and increases the reference count of the source (RHS) *shared_ptr*.
 Whereas, the move assignment operator decreases the reference count of the destination (LHS) but does not change the reference count of the source (RHS).